 We are also studying ANX005 in patients with HD as well as patients with ALS - two neurodegenerative disorders in which aberrant classical complement activation has been shown to be associated with synapse loss, elevated levels of NfL and disease progression.
 Phase 2 trials evaluating ANX005 in patients with HD and ALS are ongoing, each designed to assess ANX005's safety, tolerability, target engagement and impact on disease-related biomarkers and clinical outcomes.
 In January 2022, we announced interim data from the HD trial from patients who completed the 24-week treatment period.
 Interim data showed that as of a safety cutoff date of October 17, 2021, treatment with ANX005 has been generally well-tolerated, with full target engagement of C1q in both serum and CSF observed through the dosing period as of a cutoff date of December 14, 2021.
-Evaluable patients maintained clinical function, as measured by changes in mean Composite Unified Huntington's Disease Rating Scale (cUHDRS), relative to baseline after six months of treatment, and improvement in cUHDRS was observed after six months of treatment remained generally consistent and were comparable to NfL levels described in published natural history data for HD patients.
+Evaluable patients maintained clinical function, as measured by changes in mean Composite Unified Huntington's Disease Rating Scale (cUHDRS), relative to baseline after six months of treatment, and improvement in cUHDRS was observed in more than half of all evaluable patients and in 75% of evaluable patients who showed excess complement activity at baseline.
+NfL levels observed after six months of treatment remained generally consistent and were comparable to NfL levels described in published natural history data for HD patients.
 We currently anticipate reporting full data from all patients treated, including data from the three-month follow-up period, in the second quarter of 2022.
 The ALS trial is ongoing and we plan to report data in 2023.